The top metrics for your App

 Creating a Strategic App

 With more than 20% of apps been used only once after their download it is important to have a clear communication line to the market and users plus a strategy with your service.
 There may be a strong reason for someone downloading the UBER app and only using it twice a year for their company party or conference in a serviced city, a map app for Berlin will have its use for a few days, the Christmas pudding app is only used once and then forgotten.
 If you wish to engage with your users and customers then establishing a clear story and communication channel with them to explore, trial and use your app on a continual basis is important.

 Enjoy this short video by Adam Singer who provides a broad sweep view on mobile app metrics

 Which apps had great design but you use less now?
 And why is this so?

 Which feature would you love to see in an app that does not exist today?

 Who else could benefit from this article?

 JAMSO helps people and business transform their performance.
 We help clarify the optimal metrics and KPI’s for success.
-Contact us for advice, projects, training, workshops on metrics, Key Performance Indicator design, dashboards, business intelligence, Internet of things and big data help.
+Read and use our free advice, projects, training ideas on metrics, Key Performance Indicator design, dashboards, business intelligence, Internet of things and big data help.